Pre-training on Synthetic Driving Data for Trajectory Prediction: Experiments

 \textbf{Evaluation Metrics.} Following Argoverse's benchmark, we use miss rate ($MR_6$), minimum final displacement error ($minFDE_6$), and minimum average displacement error ($minADE_6$) as the evaluation metrics.
 The subscripts mean that the minima are computed over six predicted trajectories.

 \textbf{Implementation Details.} In our experiments, we adopt DenseTNT \cite{densetnt} as the prediction backbone.
-DenseTNT uses Vectornet \cite{2020vectornet} as its encoder which adopts a vectorized scene representation, i.e., the lanes and trajectories are represented as vectors, which makes the masking process straightforward.
-The pre-training is conducted on a Nvidia A6000 GPU with a batch size of 256.
+DenseTNT uses Vectornet \cite{2020vectornet} as its encoder, which adopts a vectorized scene representation, i.e., the lanes and trajectories are represented as vectors, which makes the masking process straightforward.
+The pre-training is conducted on an NVIDIA A6000 GPU with a batch size of 256.
 The learning rate is $10^{-5}$ for trajectory reconstruction and $10^{-3}$ for map reconstruction.
-For mixed map and trajectory reconstructions, we use a learning rate of $10^{-4}$.
+We use a learning rate of $10^{-4}$ for mixed map and trajectory reconstructions.
 Except for the GPU, all other fine-tuning settings are the same as in DenseTNT \cite{densetnt}.
 During evaluation, we choose the 100ms optimization for $minFDE_6$.